 How does REFOAM stack up to other so called “Green” packaging materials?

 Since REFOAM is largely made of air, it is also a stingy user of raw materials.
 It likely takes more energy just to produce some other “Green” products than what makes up the equivalent REFOAM item.
 In addition, materials marketed as compostable are not always welcomed by commercial composters and water soluble materials still create pollutants that will need to be treated out.
 Nearly all these other insulating products also require corrugated to structurally bind them for shipping, which adds to overall packaging costs.
 Since molded REFOAM parts, such as shipping coolers, are typically sturdier, it may be possible to ditch the box and ship without, (ask us how).
 Therefore, REFOAM, without any corrugated, could potentially be the most economical and ecological product on the market.

 What documentation is there for REFOAM and how long does oxo-biodegradation take?

-REFOAM material was thoroughly tested for years in controlled laboratory conditions and a number of recognized ASTM (American Society for Testing and Materials) standards, (report available upon request).
+REFOAM material was thoroughly tested for years in controlled laboratory conditions and a number of recognized ASTM (American Society for Testing and Materials) standards.
 The finished product was also exposed to real world natural elements for visual and tactile confirmation of these tests, and performed as expected.
 In the oxo-biodegradation process the material oxidizes to a point where it can biodegrade.
 The length of time required to complete the process is entirely dependent on the conditions of exposure.
 In dry storage this might take decades or when exposed to sunlight, heat, and moisture perhaps as little as a couple of years.